isabella232/media-analytics.en-1/help/sdk-implement/track-av-playback/track-core/track-core-ios.md

    }
    ```

-1. **Track the end of the session - ** Identify the event from the video player for the unloading/closing of the video playback, where the user closes the video and/or the video is completed and has been unloaded, and call `trackSessionEnd`:
+1. **Track the end of the session**

+    Identify the event from the video player for the unloading/closing of the video playback, where the user closes the video and/or the video is completed and has been unloaded, and call `trackSessionEnd`:

    ```
    - void)onMainVideoUnloaded:(NSNotification *)notification {